jototland/stackedit_workspace/statistikknotater/bayesian.md

 Typically $A_i$ will be our hypothesis and $B$ will be the data from an experiment.

+Each time we receive new data we can update our probability of an event, based on the new data.

 * $P(A_i)$ is our *prior* probability, before the experiment started.
 * $P(A_i|B)$ is our *posterior* probability, updated because we now know $B$.
 * $P(B|A_j)$ is the *likelihood* of x assuming $A_j$.
 (Note that the sum of all the likelihoods is not $1$).